SAP-samples/teched2022-DT262/exercises/ex1/README.md

 - Notification Form for the Userto show if the PR is accepted or rejected.
 - Workflow to Bootstrap the process, where user first submits the form and based on PR Amount the PR is sent forApproval to Manager.
 Only after Manager’s approval or PR with Low amount the Purchase Requisition is created using the pre-built bot.

-## Exercise 1.1 Sub Exercise 1 Description
+## Exercise 1.1 Acquire the Pre-built Bot Template Project From the Store

 After completing these steps you will have created...